-The controller has one switch located to the right of the input connector, which must be configured according to the input level and type.
-Jumper J4 located inside the controller, behind the input signal connector, is used to select the excitation voltage (24 V [Default Setting], 10 V or 5 V) which is supplied to the P+ and P- wiring terminals.
+There is one switch located to the right of the input connector, which must be configured according to the input level and type.
+Jumper J4 located inside the controller, behind the input signal connector, is used to select the excitation voltage (24 V (Default Setting), 10 V or 5 V) which is supplied to the P+ and P- wiring terminals.